ClaudioESSilva/claudioessilva.github.io/content/post/2017-09-14-powershell-from-20-minutes-to-20-seconds-change-domain-user-password-on-multiple-domains-without-login-into-each-one.md

 Despite this, his code gave me some clues about the way it could work.
 I did some more research and finally I found a way to do it from a single machine.

-**Disclaimer: For this script work, you need to be able to <a href="https://technet.microsoft.com/en-us/library/aa996205%28v=exchg.65%29.aspx?f=255&amp;MSPPError=-2147217396" target="_blank">query the LDAP</a> on the different domains.
+**Disclaimer: For this script work, you need to be able to [query the LDAP](https://technet.microsoft.com/en-us/library/aa996205%28v=exchg.65%29.aspx?f=255&amp;MSPPError=-2147217396) on the different domains.
 Some things may differ between my environment configuration and yours.
 Example: In my environment I had to use the IP of the DC instead of name.**

 When you run the script you will be prompted for your current/old credentials and the new password.